Home & Community-Based Alternatives Waiver

 HCBA Waiver Overview

 The HCBA Waiver provides care management services to persons at risk for nursing home or institutional placement.
-The care management services are provided by a multidisciplinary care team comprised of a nurse and social worker.
-The care management team coordinates Waiver and State Plan services (e.g., medical, behavioral health, In-Home Supportive Services, etc.), and arranges for other available long-term services and supports available in the local community.
-Care management and Waiver services are provided in the Participant’s community-based residence.
-This residence can be privately owned, secured through a tenant lease arrangement, or the residence of a Participant’s family member.
+The care management services are provided by a multidisciplinary Care Management Team (CMT) comprised of a nurse and social worker.
+The CMT coordinates Waiver and State Plan services (such as medical, behavioral health, In-Home Supportive Services, etc.), and arranges for other available long-term services and supports available in the local community.
+Care management and Waiver services are provided in the participant's community-based residence.
+This residence can be privately owned, secured through a tenant lease arrangement, or the residence of a participant's family member.

 HCBA Waiver Current Enrollment